 We’re already in the era of Big Data, but it’s going to get really big.
 The amount of data we’re collecting is increasing at an exponential rate, and this just keeps growing as the Internet of Things means more devices are plugged into the internet every single day.

-While we’re getting better about collecting data, we’re still not doing a lot with this data but this will start to change in 2021 and beyond.
+While we’re getting better about collecting data, we’re still not doing a lot with this data but this will start to change next year and beyond.

 As humans are unable to process massive amounts of data quickly, machine learning algorithms really come into their own here.
 AI technology is now starting to catch up with the volume of data produced, so we can start to make more use of the data we collect.